-Please send a letter of application along with an up-to-date CV to Natalie Moore, HR Business Partner, UPMC Whitfield Hospital, Cork Road, Waterford, or by email to email@example.com.
+Applications from suitably qualified candidates for the above position is by way of a letter of application and curriculum vitae to Natalie Moore, HR Business Partner, UPMC Whitfield Hospital, Cork Road, Waterford or by email to email@example.com.

 Registered Nurse – Theatre Recovery and Scrub